How to Write the Pomona College Supplemental Essays: Examples + Guide 2025/2026

 • Reflecting on a community that you are part of, what values or perspectives from that community would you bring to Pomona?

-The second option is a pretty standard “community” prompt (and since you likely have other schools that ask similar questions, this may be a nice opportunity to reuse an essay—more on that just below).
+The first option is a pretty standard “community” prompt (and since you likely have other schools that ask similar questions, this may be a nice opportunity to reuse an essay—more on that just below).

 • What’s your actual superpower?